 There are two traditional sales prospecting methods these are; inbound prospecting and outbound prospecting;

-Inbound prospecting; this involves sending out emails to leads/prospects that have already shown interest in your goods or services; this is intended to keep the conversation flowing and build a stronger relationship with your customer, it involves answering any questions a lead/prospect may ask as well as introducing your product to him or her.
+This involves sending out emails to leads/prospects that have already shown interest in your goods or services.
+This is intended to keep the conversation flowing and build a stronger relationship with your customer; it involves answering any questions a lead/prospect may ask and introducing your product to them.
 This prospecting technique is believed to be shorter while prospecting.

-Outbound prospecting; involves unexpected calls/messages to a person to sell a product or a service, this method of prospecting is believed to take longer because a representative is building/starting from scratch.
+This involves unexpected calls/messages to a person to sell a product or a service; this prospecting method is believed to take longer because a representative is building/starting from scratch.

 1. Send warm messages and regards.

-Because you are making initial contact with a person, you don’t need to go directly to what you are selling or what you want from the customer; you have to begin with greetings and set a conversion away from your products and services.
-Do this within a day or a few hours, and when a person is used to you now you have the confidence to spark off the conversation, ahead and introduce to him or her your company, location details, what your company does, and how she or he can benefit from it.
+Because you are making initial contact with a person, you don’t need to go directly to what you are selling or what you want from the customer.
+Instead, you must begin with greetings and set a conversion away from your products and services.
+Do this within a day or a few hours.
+When a person is used to you now, you have the confidence to spark the conversation ahead and introduce your company, location details, what your company does, and how they can benefit from it.

 2. Twitter engagement

 Twitter is one of the best applications, especially for engagement and connecting with people easily.
 People tweet, reply, retweet, share and run similar hashtags and direct messaging (DM); therefore, connecting becomes easy.
-For a business case, you can tweet and tag the prospect or the person you are targeting; he/she will be able to see the tag through notifications and will be able to retweet, reply or send a direct message, making it the first point of connection.
-Twitter chats and engagements are among the most effective ways of building rapport simply because most people share the same trends, topics, and interests.
+For example, for a business case, you can tweet and tag the prospect or the person you are targeting.
+They will be able to see the tag through notifications and will be able to retweet, reply or send a direct message, making it the first point of connection.
+In addition, Twitter chats and engagements are among the most effective ways of building rapport simply because most people share the same trends, topics, and interests.

 3. Be a credible writer and a perfect speaker.

-If you are seeking out to connect with new people to turn them into prospects and then potential future customers, you need to be outstanding so that your name doesn’t land into their ears for the first time; you can achieve this by writing quite a several articles and blogs to put up on your website for them to read or they must have watched you on a TV about a certain function or has probably heard about your speech before.
+If you want to connect with new people to turn them into prospects and potential future customers, you need to be outstanding so that your name doesn’t land in their ears for the first time.
+You can achieve this by writing several articles and blogs on your website for them to read, or they must have watched you on a TV about a specific function or have probably heard about your speech before.
 This popularity will automatically attract a person's attention and could probably be turned into a potential future customer.